MrBenJ/modern-js-by-example/006-Modern-JS-Architecture.md

 Depending on the size of the application, these build tools have been optimized and heavily tested by the open source community to be extremely fast and reliable if used correctly.

-**Learning a build system can be extremely intimidating**, and many developers who haven't set up projects from total scratch can get very lost.
-Once the build system is set up correctly and done well, _it rarely needs to be touched or modified_.
+**Learning a build system can be intimidating**, and many developers who haven't set up projects from total scratch can get very lost. _Once the build system is set up correctly and done well, it rarely needs to be touched or modified_.
 This means that many developers already come into a project with all the architecture and build systems and task runners already set up, and this is just something they won't need to really learn.

-Personally speaking here, **I find learning how to configure build systems extremely rewarding** because it allows me to tweak it in ways to help benefit my team to get work done quicker and **ship code**.
+Personally speaking here, **I find learning how to configure build systems extremely rewarding** because it allows me to tweak it in ways to help benefit my team to get work done quicker.
+Most importantly, it allows me to have a richer and deeper understanding of my **shipped code**.
 I know where things can be improved, and where the build system can handle things without worry or flaws.

 ## Learning to set up a build system

 For quick and easy setups with common components and pieces like `React` and `Typescript`, I recommend using `Parcel`.

-`Parcel` was created out of the criticism that `Webpack` is complicated and difficult to set up, especially for beginners. _This is 100% true_.
+To my knowledge, `Parcel` as a configuration-free build system, as `Webpack` is complicated and difficult to set up, especially for beginners. **Webpack can be intimidating and difficult for newcomers**.

 All `Parcel` needs is an `html file` and in just a few milliseconds, it bundles and builds your application for you, auto-configuring itself to suit your needs.
 Great!

 However, after so long and needing new tools, `Parcel` can only go so far.

-My recommendation is to learn `Webpack`, because of its rich features and customization, along with quick build times and excellent open source support, it can be configured to do just about anything.
+My recommendation is to learn `Webpack` because of its rich features and customization, along with quick build times and excellent open source support, it can be configured to do just about anything.

 However, `Webpack` is a big and open ecosystem that has lots of moving parts that require hours of dedication and trial + error to truly understand, and is out of the scope of the purpose of this book.
 I recommend going to https://www.webpackjs.org to learn how to use and configure `Webpack`.
+There will definitely be headaches and learning curves, but after learning how it all works, I guarantee you will come out a much stronger developer.

 `Rollup` is another fine choice for a bundler and build system.
 As long as you know either `Webpack` or `Rollup`, you'll be well on your way to mastering Javascript and front end architecture.

+## Learning Webpack

+If `parcel` isn't cutting it for you and you'd like to use more tools in the Javascript ecosystem ( eg. `flow` instead of `Typescript`), Setting up `Webpack`, while frustrating at times, is an extremely valuable skill to have, and knowing what happens under the hood will make your skills and expertise as an engineer much more valuable.

+`Webpack` was meant to be used for Single Page Applications, or SPAs for short.
+Setting up architecture for a single page application with `Webpack` is simple compared to an project with multiple pages and entry points.

 # Frameworks